adobe/open-development-template/Mission.md

 This can be as light or as heavy as a team wishes.
-It could be as light as a one or two sentence mission statement, or as heavy as a mission statement supported by time-bound objectives that each define a few key results that is regularly reviewed by the team as part of their [process](Process.md).
+It could be as light as a one or two sentence mission statement, or as heavy as a mission statement supported by time-bound objectives that each define a few key results regularly reviewed by the team as part of their [process](Process.md).

-For a smaller project composed of a single software repository, you can document this in the project's `README.md`, possibly as part as a dedicated "Mission" or "Why?" or "Purpose" section.
+For a smaller project composed of a single software repository, you can document this in [the project's `README.md`](README.md#goals), possibly as part as a dedicated "Mission" or "Why?" or "Purpose" section.

 For a large project composed of several software repositories, you may wish to dedicate a section of your project website to document this.